le717/PatchIt/README.md

 Credit
 ------
-***PatchIt!* is copyright 2013 Triangle717, and released under the GNU General Public License Version 3.**
+***PatchIt!* is created 2013 Triangle717, and released under the GNU General Public License Version 3.**